2023 NJCAA DI Women’s Outdoor Track & Field Rating Index – Week 7

-NEW ORLEANS – Iowa Western CC opened up its largest lead of a tight season in the 2022 NJCAA Women’s Outdoor National Track & Field Rating Index, with the Week 7 (and final) edition being released Wednesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+NEW ORLEANS – The top-2 got much tighter in the Week 7 edition of the 2023 NJCAA Division I Women’s Outdoor Track & Field National Track & Field Rating Index, which was released Wednesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).

 NJCAA Division I — Women's Outdoor Track & Field

 New Mexico JC

 PDFs: Team Summary | Team Detail | Event Detail